New York Family Court Custody Appeals- Article By Appellate Lawyer

 It is usually necessary for the party appealing to obtain the transcripts of the court proceedings.
 Transcripts can be expensive depending on the number of pages.
 I believe the cost of transcripts at present is somewhere around $5 per page.
 There also may be filing fees, and appellate printers can charge thousands of dollars to prepare and print the briefs.

 Because of the sometimes hyper-technical rules and procedures, not all family law attorneys are willing, or have the necessary experience, to take on appeals, so if you need representation, you may have to find an attorney who is an appellate specialist.
+A specialist will ensure your petition is founded on a solid legal basis.

 Common Issues That Come Up In Child Custody Appeals